fehler001/COM3D2.ChangeYotogiSpeed.Plugin/README.md

 #### Mode2 (dynamic mode)
 In Yotogi scene, press "S" to turn on or turn off the plugin.
-When turning on, press "<", ">" to adjust speed change range (abs).
+When turning on, press "<", ">" to adjust speed change range in one frame
 " ↓ ", " ↑ " to adjust max speed up to, " ← ", " → " to adjust min speed down to.

 Either Mode turing on will turn off other Mode.